n8kolenberg/Klarna-Checkout-Test-Docsify/docs/order-id.md

 ## Blocking issues
 ##### However, I stumbled upon 2 issues when doing so <br>

-!> **CORS** - Cross Origin Resource Sharing Blocked by browser ad the resource is not on the same origin from which I made the request<br>
+!> **CORS** - Cross Origin Resource Sharing Blocked by browser as the resource is not on the same origin from which I made the request<br>

 ?> **Solution**: Implemented [Chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi ':target=_blank') allowing to request any site / resource with ajax from any source.
 It adds _'Allow-Control-Allow-Origin: *'_ header to the response.